 Past the stairs to the rear is the beautiful kitchen, the room is bathed in light from the floor-to-ceiling French door, it is well designed in white traditional wood cabinets with soft close draws and doors.
 The grey composite worktop contrasts with integrated appliances, the fridge, freezer and deep pan draws are to your left as is the high spec Seimens touch induction hob.
 The waist height Neff double oven is to the right.
 Larder cupboards provide excellent storage as does a pantry that is neatly tucked away out of sight to the rear of the room with shelving.

 On the upper mezzanine level are several well-zoned areas, the one previously mentioned is ideal as an office as it overlooks the lounge with views of the park itself.
 The second area that is currently used as a playroom for grandchildren with a large window overlooks the lounge with distant park views.
-The playroom leads to the third bedroom with beamed ceilings and space for a double bed, it is tucked away making it a quiet and peaceful guest bedroom.
+The playroom leads to an area currently used as a third bedroom with beamed ceilings and space for a double bed, it is tucked away making it a quiet and peaceful guest bedroom.

 To the rear of the building you have the first two parking spaces.
 This is an apartment completed two years ago to totally modern standards but within a historic Grade II listed building so retains many features with the benefit of modern building regulations.
 Once all the apartments are sold, the developer will pass a share of the freehold on to each flat owner, currently there are nine hundred and ninety seven years remaining on the lease.